ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Endorsing Identity

-One type of claims that might be endorsed would be claims having to do with identity, such as verification keys.
+One type of claims that might be endorsed would be claims having to do with identity, such as verification keys bound to an identifier for the Attesting Environment (e.g., {{-rats-eat}} `ueid`).
 While identity claims are just another type of claims that may be endorsed, some implementations might treat them differently.
 For example, a Verifier might perform a first step to cryptographically verify the Attester's identity before spending effort on